MohammadFazil786/GuessingNumber/ExternalLibraries/Readme.txt

-To Run this please first type this two commands in your editor to install packages:-
+To Run this please first type this command in your editor to install packages:-

 1. npm install.